chavezheras/moving_pixel/content/Notes/5 principles of life.md

 ---
-title: "5 principles of life"
+title: 5 principles of life
 date: 24 May 2023
 draft: false
 tags:
+  - complex
-- complex systems
+  - systems
+  - cellular
-- cellular biology
+  - biology
-date_created: 04 May 2024
+date_created: 05 August 2023
 date_modified: 05 May 2024
 ---
 ---

-Some very high-level background about cell-biology for my talk on  [[public_notes/Cultural Metabolism and LLMs on wheels|Cultural Metabolism and LLMs on wheels]] at Prague earlier this year.
+Some very high-level background about cell-biology for my talk on  [[Cultural Metabolism and LLMs on wheels|Cultural Metabolism and LLMs on wheels]] at Prague earlier this year.

 According to Paul Nurse: